The Price of Government Union Power

 Never mind that OEA’s management is so incompetent, the union’s employees went on strike just last summer.
 Never mind that, over the past 2 years, OEA employees have had all sorts of negative things to say about their bosses.
 Disregard union attacks against teachers who speak out of turn, and union mistreatment of retirees.
 You could find these complaints on an official OEA staff blog… until it was shut down after I started publicizing its content.

-Lest photos from the September 2010 strike at OEA headquarters get the same treatment, I’ve copied some to Flickr; feel the solidarity!
+Lest photos from the September 2010 strike — photos that include union signs calling union officials “scabs” and encouraging them to kill themselves — at OEA headquarters get the same treatment, I’ve saved backups here:

 Union Talking Points, Dulled to Nothing